alanmitchell/solar-summary/solar_summary.md

 ## Data from Analysis North Solar PV System

-Analysis North has a 2.85 kW-DC photovoltaic solar system installed on our place of business in Anchorage, Alaska (Alan Mitchell's house).
+Analysis North has a 2.85 kW-DC grid-connected photovoltaic solar system installed at our place of business in Anchorage, Alaska (Alan Mitchell's house).
 The system consists of ten 285 Watt SW 285 SolarWorld panels coupled to ten Enphase S280 microinverters with a total capacity of 2.80 kW-AC.